Moss, Norway: Norwegian lady statues

 Moss and Virginia Beach, Virginia in the United States are sister cities.
 On Good Friday, 27 March 1891, the Norwegian bark Dictator, whose home port was Moss, was lost in the treacherous waters of the Graveyard of the Atlantic.
 The ship had been en route to England from Pensacola, Florida with a cargo of Georgia Pine lumber.
 After being caught and disabled in a storm, she was headed for port at Hampton Roads, Virginia to make repairs when she encountered another storm just off Virginia Beach.

 Working in the high winds and seas, lifesaving crews from shore were able to save some of the 17 persons aboard.
-However, the pregnant wife of Captain J.M.
-Jorgensen, Johanne, and their 4-year-old son Carl were among the 7 persons who drowned.
+However, Captain J. M. Jorgensen's pregnant wife, Johanne, and their 4-year-old son Carl were among the 7 persons who drowned.

 The ship's wooden female figurehead had washed ashore.
-It was placed in a vertical position facing the ocean near the boardwalk as a memorial to those who lost their lives in the shipwreck.
+It was placed in a vertical position facing the ocean near the boardwalk as a memorial to those who died in the shipwreck.
 It was a landmark there for more than 60 years, but gradually became weathered and eroded.

 In 1962, Norwegian sculptor Ørnulf Bast was commissioned to create two nine-foot bronze replicas of the original figurehead by the City of Moss.
 The Norwegian Lady Statues were unveiled on 22 September 1962.
 One was presented as a gift to Virginia Beach, and an exact duplicate was erected in Moss to unite the two sister cities.
 Each statue gives the appearance of facing the other across the Atlantic Ocean.

 On 13 October 1995, Queen Sonja of Norway visited the Norwegian Lady statue in Virginia Beach, and placed memorial flowers.

 Geography

 Moss is located on the eastern shore of Oslofjord, 60 km south of Oslo.
 The municipality also includes some islands, like Jeløya.
 The Raet goes through the municipality.
 The area is forested lowland, the highest point is 140 m asl.
-84 % of the population is located in the town Moss.
+84% of the population is located in the town Moss.

 Climate

 Moss has a humid continental climate (Dfb), or a temperate oceanic climate (Cfb) if the original -3 °C threshold in the Köppen climate classification is used.

 The weather station at Moss Airport Rygge (40 m) started recording temperature in 1955.
 The all-time high 34.2 °C was recorded August 1982, and the all-time low -31.5 °C in February 1985.
 10 of the record lows are from before 1990, and only the December record low is from after 2000.
 Rygge airport is located more inland and will have colder lows in winter and autumn than the town.
-The average date for first overnight freeze (below 0 °C) in autumn is October 7 (1981-2010 average) at Rygge.
+The average date for first overnight freeze (below 0 °C) in autumn is 7 October (1981-2010 average) at Rygge.